 • An email copy of your placement and forms will be automatically sent to the internship site supervisor you provided.

-Before attending the first day of your internship, check in with your internship course instructor.
+Before attending the first day of your internship, you MUST have reported your placement in the database.
+You will also want to check in with your internship course instructor.

 Your internship course instructor will provide course internship information such as when you may begin your internship, assignments/projects, timekeeping information, and other important information.